Frequently Asked Questions

 What is the district’s policy on charging?

-New Caney ISD has a “No Charge Policy” for students and staff.
 The goal of Child Nutrition is to provide healthy balanced meals for students that meet the requirements established by USDA and Texas Department of Agriculture.
-In order to insure students receive a nutritional meal, Child Nutrition will provide students without money a sandwich and milk, up to 3 meals.
+Students without money will receive up to 3 meals charged not to exceed $9.00 per student at allgrade levels.
+Parents/guardians will be notified daily of meal charges by phone, email or preferred communication as listed.
+Students with an excess of 3 meals will receive a reimbursable meal of the following; sandwich, fruit and milk.
 Cashiers will remind a student if money on their account is running low.

 Why did my child receive a sandwich and milk for lunch?